 MMA gloves: The open finger design distinguishes MMA gloves from boxing gloves.
 There’s also less padding.
 You can easily form an open palm, which helps fighters to achieve a firm and natural grip.
 This is good for grappling your opponent, or training in a gym environment (when you want to quickly alternate between boxing and other exercises, like push ups or weight lifting).

-Competition boxing gloves: These offer less protection and padding than training or sparring gloves.
+Competition boxing gloves: These offer less protection and padding than sparring or training gloves.
 They’re lighter, smaller and more compact – usually weighing around 10oz.
 Their purpose is to help professionals move quickly and deliver powerful punches to opponents in the ring.

-It’s always best to choose boxing gloves that fit your hands snugly (but not too tight!).
+It’s always best to choose a good quality pair of boxing gloves that fit your hands snugly (but not too tight!).

-This is important, because there’s lower risk of injury with less room for your hands to move around.
+This is important for hand protection, because there’s lower risk of injury with less room for your hands to move around.

 You should always try on boxing gloves before buying them, to make sure you’re comfortable with the fit.
-Make sure you leave enough room to wear a hand wrap beneath the gloves (for added protection against injury).
+Make sure you leave enough room to wear a hand wrap beneath the boxing gloves (for hand added protection).

 It’s not necessary to measure your hands, but if you want to do this, follow these steps:

 - Use a tape measure to measure your dominant hand around the knuckles (in inches or centimetres – depending on the seller’s chart).

 - This is your boxing glove measurement.
 Refer to the seller’s chart to find the corresponding size.
 For example, 9 inches is typically a medium boxing glove.